Excellence in Education, Innovation in Practice.

 4. To learn different knowledge representation techniques.

-5. To understand the applications of AI, namely game playing, theorem proving, and machine
+5. To understand the applications of AI, namely game playing, theorem proving, and machine learning.

 CYBER SECURITY